raleel/mythras-srd/0002_Characters.md

 **Dice Roll, High** : Roll one extra die as indicated for STR, CON, SIZ, DEX, INT, POW, and CHA, and drop the lowest result from each.

-**Points Build** : Players assign Characteristic scores from a pre-determined pool of 80 points.
+**Points Build** : Players assign Characteristic scores from a predetermined pool of 80 points.
 Characteristics cannot be lower than the minimum rolled value, nor higher than the maximum.

 ## Step 3: Attributes